gymnasium/tutor-contrib-gym-customizations/README.md

 1. The task makes call to the Accredible API to generate the certificate with the grade, course and the user data.
 1. a new `GeneratedCertificate` object is created using the API response data.

+To have the certificate generation working, we need to enable **certificate generation configuration** at `/admin/certificates/certificategenerationconfiguration` and also activate `certificates.auto_certificate_generation` waffle switch at `/admin/waffle/switch/`

 ![Accredible Certificate](./docs/accredible_certificate.png)

 ## How to Install this plugin